DigitalCommons/open-data-and-maps/docs/Technical/process-for-maintaining-data.md

 If a user exploits this feature of uMap, it will appear to work (the feature is created in uMap), but we won't be able to generate LOD from the result.

+- Sometimes we can't generate a geo-location for an initiative (e.g. due to an error in the postcode).
+But we still create LOD for the initiative.
+These initiatives will never appear on a uMap, so the uMap can't be used to give them a geo-location.

 ### Update existing map software to provide editor